The Frenkel line and the pseudogap: an analogy between classical and electronic fluids: Discussion

-Another difference between the electronic Frenkel line and the one found in classical fluids is that, as explained in introduction, the criterion for the crossover is different.
+Another difference between the electronic Frenkel line and that found in classical fluids is that, as explained in the introduction, the crossover criterion differs.
 In classical fluids, the criterion for the dynamic line is the temperature and pressure where the local minima and oscillations disappear in the velocity autocorrelation function \cite{brazhkin_two_2012}.
 This criterion for the Frenkel line in classical fluids comes from the monotonic decay of the velocity autocorrelation function in the gas phase.
-In the triangular lattice Hubbard model, we do not find any temperature or interaction $U$ for which the autocorrelation function does not present oscillations or local minima.
+In the triangular-lattice Hubbard model, we do not find any temperature or interaction $U$ for which the autocorrelation function does not present oscillations or local minima.

-Another difference between the Frenkel lines found in electronic and classical fluids is the interaction responsible for the change of dynamics.
+Furthermore, the interaction responsible for the change of dynamics across the Frenkel line differs between electronic and classical fluids.
 In classical fluids, the crossing of the Frenkel line is associated with the disappearance of transverse {\it acoustic} phonon modes \cite{trachenko_theory_2023,bolmatov_frenkel_2015}.
 Here, crossing the Frenkel line by decreasing $U$ corresponds to the disappearance of back-scattering.